 The Diocese generally supports a collaborative approach to resolving parental concerns or complaints regarding school employees.
 Accordingly, such concerns or complaints should generally be addressed to the affected employee first to allow an opportunity for open communication and direct problem-solving.
 If the concern or complaint cannot be resolved directly with the affected employee, it should be presented to the employee's Revised July 1, 2023, 3 supervisor (or the chief administrator), preferably in writing.
-If the concern or complaint and provided an opportunity to provide explanation and additional information.
+If the complaint or concern is escalated to the supervisor or chief administrator, the affected employee will be notified of the concern or complaint and provided an opportunity to provide explanation and additional information.
 In parochial schools, the decision of the chief administrator as to resolution of the concern or complaint-acting in concert with the pastor when necessary-shall be final.
-In diocesan governed schools, the decision of the chief administrator or complaint shall be final.
+In diocesan governed schools and private schools, the decision of the chief administrator as to resolution of the concern or complaint shall be final.